5 homemade beard oil recipes and how to use them for hydrated skin, and a healthy, soft and tame beard!

 I want even length, but not perfectly trimmed.
 I want soft texture, no flakes (ew), and no patches.

 Too much to ask?!

 I thought I’d give him a little helping hand by making up a homemade beard oil.

 What even is beard oil and how does it work?!

-It’s a genius combination of carrier oils that protect the skin and nourish the hair, with added essential oils to support growth, prevent dandruff (beardruff!), and keep it smooth and healthy.
+It’s a genius combination of carrier oils that protect the skin and nourish the hair, with added essential oils to stimulate the scalp, prevent dandruff (beardruff!), create an abundant looking head of hair, and generally keep it smooth and healthy.

 Daily use of a beard oil can: